CurrencyAt/eth-times-tables/README.md

 The user's answer is contained in the transaction, and will only return an address.
 So, we need to .call the getMathProblems function exposed in the contract interface.

-This will return 3 arrays (we could have used a Structure), which we can then parse in Javascript that we need to be sure to use the .toDecimal function from web3 to parse the users answers and whether it was correct.
+This will return 3 arrays (we could have used a Structure), which we can then parse in Javascript.
+Note that we need to be sure to use the .toDecimal function from web3 to parse the users answer, and whether it was correct.

 ![screen1](/readmefiles/6.png)